aetperf/aetperf.github.io/_posts/2019-05-06-GPU-Analytics-Ep-2,-Load-some-data-from-OmniSci-into-a-GPU-dataframe.md

 ### Launching JupyterLab

 Well everything seems to be ready to launch `Jupyter Lab`.
-We start by creating a folder for the notebooks:
+We start by c:reating a folder for the notebooks:

 ```bash
 cd Notebooks(base) ubuntu@ip-10-0-10-124:~/.jupyter$ cd ~